 Your lungs are like a pair of balloons that expand and contract in order to inhale oxygen and exhale carbon dioxide.
 If one of your lungs becomes weakened or blocked, it can collapse, preventing you from getting the oxygen that you need to survive.
 There are several workplace dangers that can lead to a collapsed lung, also called pneumothorax or atelectasis.

 Occupational lung diseases as well as workplace trauma may leave you with a collapsed lung.
 Although sometimes doctors can repair the damage, you may have to undergo surgery to fully reinflate your lung.
-If you have suffered a collapsed lung due to workplace injury, you should contact an experienced Raleigh work injury lawyer from the Law Office of Sam Scudder today at (252) 222-0227 as you may be eligible for workers’ compensation benefits.
+If you have suffered a collapsed lung due to workplace injury, you should contact an experienced Morehead City work injury lawyer from the Law Office of Sam Scudder today at (252) 222-0227 as you may be eligible for workers’ compensation benefits.

 Workplace Lung Damage